Fresh crisis hits Rajasthan Congress as over 90 MLAs close to CM Gehlot threaten to resign

 The move is seen as Gehlot’s attempt to become the Congress president while retaining the CM post.
 The grand old party is already struggling to keep its flock together after a series of high-profile exits including that of Ghulam Nabi Azad, in recent days.

 Rajasthan is one of the handful of states where the party is in power.
-The party hi command has swung into action to mitigate the late-night crisis.
+The party high command has swung into action to mitigate the late-night crisis.

 MP KC Venugopal has spoken to Gehlot, India Today citing sources said.